Eddie Milner: Career statistics

 In a nine-year major league career, Milner played in 804 games, accumulating 607 hits in 2,395 at bats for a .253 career batting average along with 42 home runs, 195 runs batted in and an on-base percentage of .333.
 Defensively, he finished his career with a .987 fielding percentage playing at all three outfield positions.
 Along with César Tovar, Milner is regarded as the all-time major league leader in breaking up no-hit attempts with five.
 On August 2, 1986, Milner collected his team's only hit in a game for fifth time, tying Tovar's major league record (1975).

 Personal life

 Milner's cousin, John Milner, was also a major league player.

 Milner died on November 2, 2015, in Cincinnati.
-The cause of death was not revealed.